MosesSupposes/Purescript-By-Example/text/chapter9.md

 ## Chapter Goals

-This chapter will be an extended example focussing on the `purescript-canvas` package, which provides a way to generate 2D graphics from PureScript using the HTML5 Canvas API.
+This chapter will be an extended example focussing on the `canvas` package, which provides a way to generate 2D graphics from PureScript using the HTML5 Canvas API.

 ## Project Setup

 This module's project introduces the following new dependencies:

-- `purescript-canvas`, which gives types to methods from the HTML5 Canvas API
+- `canvas`, which gives types to methods from the HTML5 Canvas API
-- `purescript-refs`, which provides a side-effect for using _global mutable references_
+- `refs`, which provides a side-effect for using _global mutable references_

 The source code for the chapter is broken up into a set of modules, each of which defines a `main` method.
 Different sections of this chapter are implemented in different files, and the `Main` module can be changed by modifying the Spago build command to run the appropriate file's `main` method at each point.